Becoming a Barber

 General Registration Information

 All barbers must work in registered/licensed barbershops.
 Barber registrations expire annually on December 31 each year.
 Barbershop registrations expire annually on June 30 each year.
 The Board makes an effort to send renewal notice to each barber and barbershop, however; it is the barber's responsibility to renew their registration/license on time.
 Failure to renew on time will result in late fees and barbering without a current registration/license may result in additional penalties for the barber and barbershop owner.
-If your barber registration/licence has been expired for more than four years you will be required to retake the barber examination before being reinstated.
+If your barber registration/license has been expired for more than four years you will be required to retake the barber examination before being reinstated.